Do not be fooled into believing these writers are somehow conservative because of their black and white pix or writings on ancient wisdom.

 - A chiropractor who rocked the world with her insights.
 Emelie Cady's Lessons in Truth have been translated around the globe.
 That and her other works, included magazine articles are essential reading to understand the Unity approach to New Thought.

-- The Richest Man in Babylon is a powerful prosperity book that is used in classes around the world.
+- The Richest Man in Babylon is a powerful prosperity book used in classes around the world.
 It is a great read filled with insights.

 - Robert Collier's Secret of the Ages has inspired millions around the planet to deeper insights and thus joy and success.